-Assuming however that no such change is made at this time, the title choices for the systemic risk advocate would seem to be: EVP, SVP or Special Assistant to the President.
+The title choices for the systemic risk advocate would seem to be EVP, SVP or Special Assistant to the President.
 The position would report either to the President or to the EVP for Bank Supervision, with a dotted line to the President, implying the President's input into the advocate's appraisal.
 Whatever the title or organizational position of the advocate, he or she would need dedicated resources, probably on a rotating basis, from numerous areas including Supervision, Research, Markets and Emerging Markets.